AustinOliverHaskell/TemplateCommand/README.md

 </br>
 </br>

-<h2>Template Files</h2>
+# Template Files
 Template files are files with the name "tt" and an extension.
 For example tt.cpp will be used when creating a cpp file.
 These files are located in a directory called templates alongside the tt executable.

 <br />

 # Template Variables
 tt supports multiple variables that can be added to your template file.
 These variables will be replaced with various values as defined below.
-All template variables start and end with "[]"
+All template variables start and end with "[]".
+Some of the more complicated template variables also contain a "{}" section.
+This allows you to supply format specifiers to those variables.

 >\[\]FILE_NAME_AS_TYPE\[\]